shynline/Jikanium/README.md

 -  Room
 -  Retrofit
 -  Dagger2
--  Junit4
+-  Junit
 -  Mockk
--  truth
+-  Truth
--  mockwebserver
+-  Mockwebserver

 There's no RXJava because thanks to Kotlin Flow and Coroutine support for retrofit we don't need it in Kotlin anymore!